filippo-masi/TANN-multiscale/README.md

 ### 2. Multiscale simulation with TANN - ``` TANN - Numerical Geolab ```

-Hands-on: employ TANN as an user-material to perform Finite Element analyses [using Numerical Geolab, 2].
+Hands-on: employ TANN as a user-material to perform Finite Element analyses [using Numerical Geolab, 2].
 The application consists of a 3D model subjected to torsional deformations.
 The material used represents the volume average behavior of a lattice microstructure with bars displaying elasto-plastic rate-independent behavior, with von Mises yield criterion, and kinematic hardening.
 For more, we refer to [1,2].